 Created by ad agency Saatchi & Saatchi, this wonderful illustration of St. Basil’s church in Moscow was intended to promote the available information at the Schusev State Museum of Architecture.
 Featuring the tagline ‘Discover the full story’, the imagery features photographs of famous Russian landmarks and their continuation below ground or water.

-The 25 Best Print Ads Out There
+The 25 Best Print Ads of All Time

 Even though this is our list, it may not match your as our list may be a bit subjective, we hoped that we pointed out all of the creative ideas that advertising agencies use to promote a product.
 Maybe this gave you some inspiration and your ad will appear on our list next.